 Tip 7: Lighten Up

-Remember how we said traveling with kids should be an Olympic sport?
+Remember how we said traveling with kids should be a competitive sport?
 Well, toting a car seat and stroller around gives you an automatic place at the podium.
 Thankfully, the ones we dive into below take away most of the heavy lifting.
 Let's start with the car seat, shall we?
 The Pico Portable Car Seat is FAA-approved and has everything you want in terms of safety features.
 It also weighs eight pounds, making it super easy to install and carry, with or without the add-on storage case.
 Yes, there's a storage case.
 Sure, this car seat comes at a high price point, but you get a return on investment.

 Now, let's talk about strollers.
 Alyssa on our team raves about the gb Pockit Travel Stroller, which is so compact and lightweight, it can be folded into a handbag shape in seconds.
 (Side note: We're sharing even more travel tips from our team down below, so keep scrolling!)